 It is best practice to check in regularly with your staff members, no matter what type of business you operate, to ensure they have not developed any symptoms.
-You may wish, where possible, to enable your staff member to work from home, however there is no specific requirement for you to do so.
+The current guidance advises that all employees should work from home where possible.

 My staff member is waiting for a test result.
 Do they need to self-isolate while they are waiting for test results?

 In line with current 111 advice, individuals should self-isolate until you receive the results of your coronavirus test.